Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-As analyzed in \cite{cqli:Entropy:IEEEA18}, conversion functions (\ref{eq:convert14}), (\ref{eq:q_s4}) waste much computation on the discarded bits.
+\item \textit{Efficiency}: As analyzed in \cite{cqli:Entropy:IEEEA18}, conversion functions (\ref{eq:convert14}), (\ref{eq:q_s4}) waste much computation on the discarded bits.
 To generate a sequence of length six $\bm{X}_2$, $t_2=500$ states are wasted.
-Moreover, it is questionable that image DNA encoding and decoding can improve the efficiency of encryption schemes.
-As shown in Fig.~\ref{fig:dna_encryption_framework}, the DNA coding region (namely DNA encoding, complement, diffusion, and decoding processes) of MPPS, can implement large-scale parallel computing on all two bits of image pixels.
-However, various DNA computation processes can be regarded as a series of S-box operations defined in domain $\mathbb{Z}_4$.
-As summarized in Property~\ref{prop:dna_mapping_num}, the DNA encoding and decoding process in the Red plane can be seen as $(8+16)=24$ kinds of S-boxes, the selection of which is determined by the encoding and decoding rules (key $K_2$ ($\bm{S}_2$)) and a binary random number (key $K_3$ ($\bm{S}_3$)), i.e, when $S_3 = 0$, $F_{s,t}:\mathbb{Z}_4 \rightarrow \mathbb{Z}_4$; otherwise, $G_{s, t}: \mathbb{Z}_4 \rightarrow \mathbb{Z}_4$.
-In other words, DNA codec (bits-to-codes or codes-to-bits mapping) operations consume a large amount of time, as the authors claimed that ``the time complexity in pixel transformation and DNA encoding and decoding are $O(M \times N \times 3 \times 2)$'' and ``the time complexity for performing DNA addition is $O(12 \times M \times N)$'', but do nothing to contribute to the real security performance of MPPS.
+Moreover, it is questionable that DNA encoding and decoding can improve the efficiency of an encryption scheme.
+As shown in Fig.~\ref{fig:dna_encryption_framework}, the DNA coding region (namely DNA encoding, complement, diffusion, and decoding processes) of MPPS can implement large-scale parallel computing on all two bits of image pixels.
+However, various DNA computation processes can be regarded as a series of S-box operations that are defined in domain $\mathbb{Z}_4$.
+As summarized in Property~\ref{prop:dna_mapping_num}, the DNA encoding and decoding process in the Red plane can be seen as $(8+16)=24$ S-boxes, whose selection is determined by the encoding and decoding rules (key $K_2$ ($\bm{S}_2$)) and a binary random number (key $K_3$ ($\bm{S}_3$)); that is, when $S_3=0$, $F_{s, t}: \mathbb{Z}_4 \rightarrow \mathbb{Z}_4$; otherwise, $G_{s, t}: \mathbb{Z}_4 \rightarrow \mathbb{Z}_4$.
+In other words, DNA codec (bits-to-codes or codes-to-bits mapping) operations consume a large amount of time, as the authors claimed that ``the time complexity in pixel transformation and DNA encoding and decoding are $O(M \times N \times 3 \times 2)$'' and ``the time complexity for performing DNA addition is $O(12 \times M \times N)$'', but contribute nothing to the real security performance of MPPS. \end{itemize}